sanger/biosero-sql/README.md

 Within this shell, you can navigate to the `python_scripts` directory to run them.

+Note that the scripts require access to external services.
+To provide the details to connect to these, duplicate the file at `/python_scripts/config/defaults.template.py` removing the `.template` part of the filename and put credentials in there.

 ### List of scripts

 A python script has been included to demonstrate use of the stored procedures during a typical run to create test data here: